Reno man accused of killing horse to prevent its seizure

 RENO, Nev.
 (AP) - Sheriff’s deputies have arrested a 54-year-old Reno man they say killed a horse on his property to prevent animal control officers from seizing the malnourished animal.

-John Forrest Smith was booked into the Washoe County Jail Thursday for suspicion of willfully maiming, torturing or killing an animal.
+Forrest John Smith was booked into the Washoe County Jail Thursday for suspicion of willfully maiming, torturing or killing an animal.

 KOLO-TV reports that animal control officers said they’ve had ongoing problems with Smith.